andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-08-causal-impact.md

 <br>
 **Chart 2:  Pointwise Effects**

 This second chart shows us, for each day (or data point in general) in our time-series, the *raw differences* between the actual values and the values for the counterfactual.
 It is plotting the *differences* from Chart 1.
 As an example, if on Day 1 the actual and the counterfactual were the same, this chart would show a value of 0.
 If the actual is higher than the counterfactual then we would see a positive value on this chart, and vice versa.
-It is essentially showing how far above or below the counterfactual, the actual values are.
+It is essentially showing how far above or below the counterfactual the actual values are.

 What is interesting here is that for the pre-period we see a difference surrounding zero, but in the post period we see mostly positive values mirroring what we saw in Chart 1 where the actual average spend was greater than the counterfactual.